"RAC is fun and I always meet new people." Keegan grade 5

 The Story of RAC

 RAC began at Central Community School in Port Coquitlam in 2005.
-Thirteen 8 and 9 year olds heard about the idea of having a kindness week where people committed kind acts and didn't expect anything back in return.
+Thirteen 8 and 9 year olds heard about the idea of having a caring and kindness week where people committed kind acts and didn't expect anything back in return except a good feeling inside.

-The students decided to promote this idea in their school and around their community by recognizing a special kindness week in February 2006.
+The students decided to promote this idea in their school and around their community by recognizing a special caring and kindness week in February 2006.

 They wrote letters to the mayor of Port Coquitlam and the idea took off and a proclamation was passed in Port Coquitlam which recognized this special week.

 Since then, the idea has spread throughout the School District No. 43 (Coquitlam) and students have lobbied with their local governments to have proclamations passed each year.

 In fact, in 2007, 2016 and 2018, proclamations were passed which recognized this special kindness week for all of BC.
 Students are now trying to take RAC to the 'next level' to make it a more permanent and widely spread idea.

 In 2010 the name of the club was changed to ‘Real Acts of Caring’ Week as leadership students felt that this new name was appropriate.